pnp/syntex-samples/scenario-samples/ChatGPTIntegration/README.md

 <img width="567" alt="image" src="https://user-images.githubusercontent.com/22641502/216955955-ceeb67f3-b4b7-4604-ac9c-6cf175cf8e34.png">

+- A OpenAI free subscription with a valid key (in the format "Bearer XXXkeyXXX") for Power Platform OpenAI Independent connector

 ### Create a SharePoint Document Library in your Site
 In your Team or Communication SharePoint site you need to create a document library.
 Remember this name because you must set an Environment Variable with this document library name.